 When I decided to start a travel blog, I read a lot of articles and recommendations.
 All of them encouraged to focus on a niche but, of course, at the beginning nobody knows what they want to focus on.
 I was an architect by that time and wanted to change my carrier because I didn’t feel fulfilled at all.
 However, I felt unsure about the new travel writing career and didn’t know if it would work.
 Who knows that after all?!
 Then, when I complained that I wasn’t sure if it was a good thing what I was doing (changing my career), someone asked me:

 ‘When and where do you feel authentic?’

 I had no idea how to start a travel blog and for a long time, I wrote random posts.
 But it was not what I wanted.
 It wasn’t resonating with me.
 There are tons of travel blogs out there that focus on engaging SEO-friendly titles.
 The X Things to Do in Y Country.
-I didn’t want to write that on my blog.
+I didn’t want my blog to be full of such things.
 I consider that traveling means more than that.
 It took me a long time to figure out how I want to organize my articles, what I want to write about.
 Step by step, I started to write photo journals and how I planned my trips.
 Then I started to write for various magazines and built my portfolio.
 When I had enough material to showcase, I realized that my website is also going to be my visit card as a travel writer and tour guide – an imprint of who I am as a person and what I have to offer to this world.